New Zealand sea lion: Distribution

 The main breeding populations are at the Auckland and Campbell Islands in the New Zealand subantarctic, where approximately 99% of the species' annual pup production occurs.
 There are currently three functioning breeding rookeries on the Auckland Islands.
 Most sea lions are born on Dundas Island.
 A smaller rookery exists at Sandy Bay on Enderby Island and the smallest rookery is on Figure of Eight Island.
 An even smaller rookery at South East Point on Auckland Island appears to now have been abandoned.
 The other major breeding area is the Campbell Islands.

 Historically, New Zealand sea lions were distributed all over mainland New Zealand and Stewart Island, but were extirpated from these areas due to human hunting activities.
-For the first time in over 150 years, sea lions began breeding again on the South Island coast in 1993, on the Otago Peninsula after Mum gave birth.
+For the first time in over 150 years, sea lions began breeding again on the South Island coast in 1993, on the Otago Peninsula after a seven-year-old sea lion nicknamed "Mum" gave birth.
+In the 2025–26 breeding season, 38 pups were born in the Otago region.
 Other small populations of breeding sea lions have recently begun to establish in various parts of the Stewart Island coastline and have been observed on the Catlins coast south of the Clutha River.

 Recent DNA information indicates the New Zealand sea lion is a lineage previously restricted to subantarctic regions.
 Somewhere between 1300 and 1500 AD, a genetically distinct mainland lineage was wiped out by the first Maori settlers, and the subantarctic lineage has since then gradually filled the ecological niche.
 It has been inferred from middens and ancient DNA that a third lineage was made extinct at the Chatham Islands due to predation by the Moriori people.